Astor63/BL2-Mods/Custom Gear/SMG Hyperion Splish Splash - Stendhal  Edition/ReadMe.md

 ## SMG Hyperion Splish Splash - Stendhal Edition

-To help keep them competitive in a world that demands element-matching, Hyperion created the Splish Splash: a SMG which fire SEAMB (Smart Elemental Adaptive Maliwan Bullet).
+To help keep them competitive in a world that demands element-matching, Hyperion created the *SMG Splish Splash - Stendhal Edition*: a SMG which fire SEAMB (Smart Elemental Adaptive Maliwan Bullet).

-Unfortunately, the mastery of the Elemental technology was in its infancy, and especially very expensive, which made the price of sale of these weapons totally prohibitive, and therefore unavailable to the majority of bandits, which involved the production stoppage of this revolutionary SMG only after a few (rare) copies sold.
+Unfortunately, the mastery of the Elemental technology was in its infancy, and especially very expensive, making the price of sale of this weapons totally prohibitive, and therefore unavailable to the majority of bandits, which involved the production stoppage of this revolutionary SMG only after a few (rare) copies sold.

 ## Where to find it?

-The SMG Hyperion Splish Splash can be a drop from Assassin Wot fought during the side mission *Assassinate the Assassins* (Southpaw Steam & Power)... and can also drop from (the same) Assassin Wot at the end of the *A History of Simulated Violence* mission (Digistruct Peak).
+The *SMG Hyperion Splish Splash - Stendhal Edition* can be a drop from Assassin Wot fought during the side mission *Assassinate the Assassins* (Southpaw Steam & Power)... and can also drop from (the same) Assassin Wot at the end of the *A History of Simulated Violence* mission (Digistruct Peak).

 ![SMG Hyperion Splish Splash - Assasin Wot](https://imgur.com/N2sZWmh.jpg "Don't worry guys... even if my screen capture show French text, my mods are in English")